jasperanders/ContentMachine/content/resources/02 🎱 Kubernetes/02 MicroK8s Setup.md

 ---

 # Setting Up Kubernetes
-- [ ] Deleting @m8

 This tutorial is based on [Official microk8s docs](https://microk8s.io/docs/).

 **Requirements**: An instance of Ubuntu 20.04 LTS
 - that is up-to-date via `sudo apt update` & `sudo apt upgrade`
 - that can be accessed via `ssh`
 - that supports `snapd`
 - where ports `22 (ssh), 80 (http), 442 (https)` are open to the internet.

+Check [[00 Provisoning a Server|here]] to learn more about the server setup in the [BW-Cloud](https://bw-cloud.org).

 For our project, we will run a production ready version of Kubernetes that is called [_microk8s_](https://microk8s.io) and which is developed and maintained by the publishers of Ubuntu (Canonical).
-The major advantage of microk8s is its easy setup.
-It includes a variety of add-ons that make creating a running k8s environment fairly straight forward.
+The major advantage of MicroK8s is its easy setup.
+It includes a variety of add-ons that make creating a running Kubernetes environment fairly straight forward.
 These add-ons remove the overhead of setting up the _Kubernetes-Dashboard_, _Ingress-Resources_ and _storage_.
 I want to run a standard, **single node** Kubernetes cluster, thus makes sense to take a solution that works right out of the box.

 ## Installing MicroK8s

-**Objective:** We will start by installing microk8s, deploy a dummy application and view the _Kubernets-Dashboard_ in our browser.
+**Objective:** We will start by installing MicroK8s, deploy a dummy application and view the _Kubernets dashboard_ in our browser.

 1. `ssh` into your server.
 We will use the `kubectl proxy` command later to view the K8s-Dashboard on our server, for this we need an `ssh` tunnel.
 Create it